 When there isn’t enough engine oil to lubricate the internal engine components, friction among the parts will build creating heat in the crankcase.
 This excessive heat can begin burning oil and parts in your engine.

 SOLUTION: When you run into a problem with your mower shutting down due to a low engine oil level, you can attempt to add more oil to correct the level and start your mower.

-Most of the time, because the Cub Cadet shut down due to a lack of lubrication, this simple fix of adding more engine oil isn’t going to work.
+Most of the time, because of the engine shutting down due to a lack of lubrication, this simple fix of adding more engine oil isn’t going to work.

 Most likely, significant engine damage was caused.
 It is best to have an experienced small engine mechanic take a look at your mower to find out how much damage occurred.